ebarriosara/PieChartSpike/readme.md

 # PieChartSpike

-In this project, D3.js v4 is used to display a pie chart using hardcoded data.
+In this project, D3.js v4 and React are used to display a pie chart with hardcoded data.
 The goal is to explore how D3.js works and conclude which parameters are necessary as well as their characteristics.

 ## Instructions to run the project